manasa-arun/python/content/en/Tips/How-to-iterate-through-two-lists-in-parallel-in-python.md

 papaya  carrot
 ```

-Like this, we have 1 list that is favorite fruits and vegetables.
+Like this, we have one list that is favorite fruits and vegetables.

-Iteration is done in such a way that the first item from the first list and the first item from the second list are paired, and the next second item from the first list and the second item from the second list are paired, and so on until all items in those two lists are completed.
+`Iteration` is done in such a way that the `first` item from the `first` list,

+and the `first` item from the `second` list are paired,

+and the next `second` item from the `first` list and the `second` item from the `second` list are paired,

+and so on until all of the items on the two lists are checked off.

-We have one disadvantage in that if we have the same number of items in the two lists, it is no problem to pair to that particular item.
+We have one disadvantage in this, if we have the `same number` of items in the two lists, it is no problem to pair to that particular item.

-The problem here is that if we have 4 items in the first list and 3 items in the second list, that 4th item wants to pair to some particular item, but that is not possible.
+The problem here is that if we have `four` items in the first list and `three`items in the second list,

+`fourth` item wants to pair to some particular item, but that is not possible.

 ```